All Products

 Mount storage

-Directly mount a data source path to read data or to store intermediate and final result files.
+You can also mount a data source path to read data or store intermediate files and results.

-• Supported data source types: OSS, General-purpose NAS, Extreme NAS, and BMCPFS (only for Lingjun AI Computing Service resources).
+• Supported data source types: Object Storage Service (OSS), General-purpose NAS, Extreme NAS, CPFS, and BMCPFS (available only for Lingjun AI computing resources).

-• Advanced Settings: Use advanced configurations to enable specific features for different data source types.
-For example:
+• Advanced Settings: You can use advanced settings to enable specific features for different data source types.
+Examples:

 Startup Command

 Set the startup command for the job.
 Shell commands are supported.
-PAI-DLC automatically injects common environment variables for PyTorch and TensorFlow, such as MASTER_ADDR and WORLD_SIZE.
-Access them using the format $variable_name.
-Examples of startup commands:
+DLC automatically injects common environment variables for PyTorch and TensorFlow, such as MASTER_ADDR and WORLD_SIZE.
+You can access them by using the $variable_name format.
+The following examples show common startup commands:

 • Run Python: python -c "print('Hello World')"